Youth Experience Tracker

 YETI has been developed and validated in English.
 We have completed professional translations to additional 10 languages.
 If you are interested in translating YETI to other languages, please contact us.
 The translations should follow a rigorous process with forward and back-translation to obtain a translation that is suitable for a given population and accurately reflects the original version.

-The YETI is being used for the FORBOW study and Kickstand Alberta.
+The YETI is being used in FORBOW , the Danish VIA project, and Kickstand Alberta.